 Now, I can finally put my foot down when it comes to adding hanja based words to anki.
 Sometimes I’d be almost mad at myself for not recognizing a hanja word that I already know since I know the Japanese equivalent and they sound sorta similar and/or I’ve already looked it up in the past.
 I get into this conundrum of should I put this into anki to make sure I don’t waste time looking it up if I don’t recognize the word in a future encounter even though it’s kind of a freebie since I know Japanese or should I not add it and hope I will be able to conjure up the word’s meaning next time I encounter it from having looked it up and just based on the hangeul and context.
 Now because of this site I will only add hanja-words to anki that are truly difficult or tricky to remember.
 After all, the korean korean words (ex 코딱지 and no that word is not in my anki deck) are hard to remember as it is and I want to focus my energy on those words as opposed to hanja-words I already know that I don’t recognize that hide behind the hangeul-mask.

 here’s an example of a hanja word that I couldn’t figure out from the hangeul and the context.
-It happened like a year ago or months ago??
+It happened like a year ago or maybe years ago or months ago??
 It’s the only example I can come up with right now because I’ve been loving the hanjaro site and I’ve gotten more literate (in sense of understanding what I’m reading as opposed to being able to read shit out loud) in Korean these past few years.
 Variations of this has happened to me so many times!